michellelimsh/planet/README.md

 ## Accomplishments that we're proud of

+We are proud that we managed to create our own graph database schema in TigerGraph, and load the data into the graph database successfully.
+It was a challenging experience when developing the relevant GSQL queries.
+Apart from TigerGraph, we learnt how to utilise external APIs to enrich our data - using Google Maps Directions API to structure public transport trips.

 ## What we learned

-- TigerGraph
-- GSQL
-- Python client for Google Maps Directions API
-- More about New York City!
+We learnt much more about TigerGraph as a platform, constructing GSQL, the Python client for Google Maps Directions API.
+Finally, we also learnt more about New York City!

 ## What's next for PlaNET

+  - Utilise GNN to model and simulate trips to better understand and interpret consumer trip preferences
+  - Perform geospatial analysis
+  - Getting actual farecard data to analyse public transport trips

 ## Devpost Link